stekern/tmux-template/README.md

 ## Limitations
 - You can only have 1, 2 or 3 three panes in a window
 - You have to use full paths when specifying directories.
 Tilde expansion does not work
-- The first window has to have window number 1
-- Assumes tmux window ordering starts at 1 instead of 0